Rafael Hernández Airport: Passenger service

-In 2006, Delta Connection began regional jet service to Atlanta, Georgia five times a week, although this service ended on January 20, 2007, as part of Delta's restructuring plan.
+In 2006, Delta Connection began regional jet service to Atlanta, Georgia, five times a week, although this service ended on January 20, 2007, as part of Delta's restructuring plan.
 Later in 2007, JetBlue began service to Orlando International Airport in Florida.

-In the summer of 2007 Spirit Airlines announced plans to begin service from the airport to their hub in Fort Lauderdale, Florida with a flight five times a week during the summer.
+In the summer of 2007, Spirit Airlines announced plans to begin service from the airport to their hub in Fort Lauderdale, Florida, with a flight five times a week during the summer.
 It then reduced its service frequency to a flight two times a week.

-In 2007 there were 59 flights per week, 1 daily flight to New York City, 1 to Newark and Orlando and a flight 5 times per week to Fort Lauderdale.
+In 2007, there were 59 flights per week including one daily flight to New York City, one to Newark and Orlando and a flight operated five times per week to Fort Lauderdale.

 Spirit increased their flight frequency to daily to/from Fort Lauderdale.
 In addition, Spirit added a daily non-stop service to Orlando in February 2008.
 JetBlue continued to have two daily flights to New York City after the holiday season, adding a second daily flight to/from Orlando on May 1, 2008.
 On June 2, 2008, Pan Am World Airways Dominicana restored service between the airport and Santo Domingo-Las Americas as well as to Punta Cana in the Dominican Republic.

-On May 24, 2022, Frontier Airlines launched service for the first time between Orlando International Airport (MCO).
+On May 24, 2022, Frontier Airlines launched service for the first time to/from Orlando International Airport (MCO).
 The new service operates three to four times weekly and marks the airline's 13th route serving Puerto Rico from destinations in the U.S. and the Caribbean.

+Spirit eventually stopped all flights from Aguadilla in 2023.